Upgrade: Automatic variables

 A clear pathway is established for migrating these variables and mapping them directly using the migration tool.

-For more details of variable migration in general, read Migration: Variables.
+For more details of variable migration in general, read Upgrade: Variables.

 The table below lists all available automatic variables with their corresponding system variable mappings.
 To view the full list of system variables, read List of system variables.
 You will need to manually edit pipeline components to use the correct variables.